bshoshany/thread-pool/README.md

     * Reusing threads avoids the overhead of creating and destroying them for individual tasks.
     * A task queue ensures that there are never more threads running in parallel than allowed by the hardware.
 * **Lightweight:**
-    * Only ~190 lines of code, excluding comments, blank lines, and the two optional helper classes.
+    * Only ~190 lines of code, excluding comments, blank lines, and the optional helper classes.
     * Single header file: simply `#include "BS_thread_pool.hpp"` and you're all set!
     * Header-only: no need to install or build the library.
     * Self-contained: no external requirements or dependencies.